-The rules around driving in the UK on a foreign licence can be confusing, and getting insurance cover can make things even more complicated.
-Read our guide and find out when you can drive on a non-UK licence and how to get insurance cover.
+The rules around driving in the UK on a foreign licence can be confusing, and getting car insurance can make matters even more complicated.

 You don’t need an international driving permit in addition to your licence, but it may come in useful for proving validity if your licence is not printed in English.

 If you don’t have a full licence yet and want to drive in the UK, you must apply for a provisional UK licence.
 You can take a UK driving test once you’ve been in the country for 185 days (six months).

 It is possible to get UK car insurance with a foreign driving licence, but it is often more expensive.
 International drivers are generally considered to be at higher risk of an accident and are therefore more likely to make a claim.